McKeeJerry-FS/TechTalentSouthLessons/Advanced Java 8.30.21/Intro to REACT.md

 https://reactjs.org/docs/getting-started.html

-*CRA (Create React App)
+* CRA (Create React App)

-* React Toolchain that installs React with additional opinionated technologies *CDN (Content Delivery Network)
+	* React Toolchain that installs React with additional opinionated technologies
+* CDN (Content Delivery Network)
 	* 	Add React to any project
 	* 	Loads React through a link

-*Online Playgrounds
+* Online Playgrounds
 	* Great for tinkering, trying out and sharing project ideas
 	* Very easy to get started

-## Challenge: Props
+## Challenge: Props (Assignment for 8.30)

- Build a new React Application called my-movies.
+* Build a new React Application called my-movies.
-Run through and follow the setup with create-react-app We will be building on this application in the next three classes You'll build an application that has Collections and Movies within those Collections.
+	1. Run through and follow the setup with create-react-app
+	1. We will be building on this application in the next three classes
+* You'll build an application that has Collections and Movies within those Collections.
-Each movie should have the data points of:
+* Each movie should have the data points of:
-Title
+	1. Title
-Description
+	1. Description
-Year
+	1. Year
-Genre
+	1. Genre
-Create custom styles for the application
+* Create custom styles for the application
-Validate for type on any data you are passing.
+* Validate for type on any data you are passing.
+* This application will built upon over the next week during React lessons